 Harvard is a leafy green campus.
-Its surrounding streets are filled with independent bookstores, coffee shops and small museums where you can find out everything you need to know about the World famous University.
-You are able to walk round the university’s open grounds and really get a picture of how these students live and study.
+Its surrounding streets are filled with independent bookstores, coffee shops and small museums where you can find out everything you need to know about the world-famous University.
+You are able to walk around the university’s open grounds and really get a picture of how these students live and study.

-Mike’s Pastry sells the best baked goods in the city.
-If you’re visiting for the first time, you’ve got to try the connolis.
+Mike’s Pastry sells the best-baked goods in the city.
+If you’re visiting for the first time, you’ve got to try the cannolis.
 Don’t get put off by the huge queues coming from this little bakery, it will soon move and you’ll be served in no time, with a smile.

 Boston has quite a lot of Burrito joints but the one you need to scout out is Anna’s Taqueria, voted best in the City for 2014.
 They serve affordable, authentic Mexican food that doesn’t skimp out on taste.
 There are a few street vendors across the city for you to choose from.

 Quincy Market is full of cheap but really tasty street food stalls and is located in the heart of downtown Boston.
 It’s popular with the locals for its large amount of shops, food sellers and comedy club.
 It’s a great central point for lots of touristy visits such as The Aquarium, The Old State House and the waterfront.